xiaowuc2/GitHub-Research/README.md

-That link was specail and showes your  is a ✨special ✨ repository that you can use to add a README.md to your GitHub profile.
-Make sure it’s public and initialize it with a README to get started.
+That link was specail!
+Your curiosity gives you a opportunity to join QX Research ✨